Which came first, the chicken or the egg? Let’s take a simplified view:

 To correct it, place the chick on a textured surface to lend it more grip on the floor.
 Some good options are wire mesh, shavings, and straw.

 Using a bandage between the legs will bring the legs in the correct position.
 Cut the bandage in half vertically and wrap it around each leg above the foot.

-Leave the bandage for two days.
+Leave the bandage for 2 days.
 Meanwhile, the chick will get up and try moving on its own upon the encouragement of other chicks around it.
-After two days, check it and reapply for two more days if the chick is still not walking properly.
+After 2 days, check it and reapply for 2 more days if the chick is still not walking properly.

 However, it’s good to remember that not all of us are professional chicken keepers.
 Therefore, there’s always a need for a vet.
 Even in this condition, you can take the baby chick to the vet.

 A brooder is a place where your chicks need to be placed after hatching.
 You can buy one from the market.
 If you want to save some money, though, or if you’re a DIY person, then you could build one yourself too.